 6. Ingólfshöfði

-Ingólfshöfði is a tidal island or headland in southeast Iceland that’s home to a lighthouse and, you’ve guessed it, shedloads of puffins.
+Ingólfshöfði is a tidal headland in southeast Iceland with a lighthouse and one of the more productive puffin colonies on the south coast.
 It’s a fantastic place to catch sight of a whole bunch of different seabirds, and is a favorite among wildlife photographers.

 Because of its location, accessing Ingólfshöfði by yourself isn’t practical or safe.
 To get there, you need to join a guided expedition from the mainland by tractor.
 The trip takes a few hours and is suited to more experienced walkers.